Hyundai and Kia thefts soar more than 1,000% since 2020 | KRDO

 Presumably, the rapid increase in thefts is tied to broader awareness of the vulnerability and techniques for exploiting it, said Matt Moore, senior vice president at HLDI.
 While the theft trend initially spread on social media, traditional media stories about the trend also carry information how vulnerable these vehicles.
 But media coverage can also serve to let people know there are ways to protect their vehicles.

-“I think at this point, like it’s it’s important to help consumers understand, the folks who own these vehicles that have the vulnerability, that there there is a remedy that that is available,” he said.
+“I think at this point, it’s important to help consumers understand, the folks who own these vehicles that have the vulnerability, that there is a remedy that is available,” he said.

 Earlier this year, Hyundai and Kia agreed to a $200 million settlement with as many as 9 million vehicle owners to settle claims that the automakers didn’t do enough to make the vehicles secure.
 Along with payments for stolen and damaged vehicles, the settlement also included installation of anti-theft software and the costs of other theft-preventative measures.